yurique/embedded-files/README.md

 ## Missing embedded files

 The macros are not currently doing any checks for whether the embedded files exist.
-If they don't, the scalac will just fail to compile in a normal way.
+If they don't, `scalac` will just fail to compile.